SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/ss_txn_scan_in.png" width="750">
 </p>

-If the transaction details displayed by your SeedSigner are correct, you can now authorize the transaction on the step of the process, click on: Approve PSBT
+Please note that some of the specific details displayed, such as the change amount and network fee amount, will likely be different.
+If the details don't look right, to abort the signing process just click the thumbstick to the left.
+If all of the details look correct and you would like to authorize the spend, click on: Approve PSBT

 <p align="left">
 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/sign_psbt.png" width="250">
 </p>

-Please note that some of the specific details displayed, such as the change amount and network fee amount, will likely be different.
-If the details don't look right, to abort the signing process just click the thumbstick to the left.
-If all of the details look correct and you would like to authorize the spend, click the thumbstick to the right.
 SeedSigner will add the necessary signature(s) to the PSBT, encode a revised version of it back into animated QR frames, and display an animated QR code containing the added signatures on SeedSigner's screen.

 <p align="left">
 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/signed_psbt_qrs.gif" width="400">